tidepool-org/hydrophone/templates/preview/README.md

 hydrophone email preview service
 ==========

-This http service can be used by translator (and/or email template designers) to preview the various emails templates built from fake data and real localization files.
+This http service can be used by translators (and/or email template designers) to preview the various emails templates built from fake data and real localization files.

 ## Building
 To build the service you simply need to execute the go build command in this directory: